Self-adaptive randomized constructive heuristics for the multi-item capacitated lot sizing problem: Introduction

 \section{Introduction}

-The lot-sizing model solves two key problems in the supply chain under time-varying demands: (i) how much inventory should be held in each period; (ii) when and how much items need to be produced or ordered.
-The earliest research e.g. \cite{wagner1958dynamic} starts with the uncapacitated single-item lot-sizing problem.
-Efficient algorithms have been developed with the assumption that there are unlimited available resources.
-Recent research mainly focuses on capacitated lot-sizing models that incorporate resource capacity.
-Although the capacitated lot-sizing model is significantly more challenging to solve, it is gaining more and more popularity due to its practical solutions, enabling these models to be applied in various logistics fields, see in e.g. \cite{dedynamic}, \cite{belvaux2001modelling}, \cite{bruno2014capacitated}, and \cite{brahimi2017single}.

-This paper focuses on heuristic approaches for the multi-item capacitated lot-sizing problem (CLSP).
-The CLSP determines the production amount in each period within a planning horizon, meeting the customer demands, and minimizing the total setup cost and inventory holding cost.
-There are also capacity constraints limiting the total amount of resource usage in each period.
-The CLSP has a wide variety of applications in supply chain decision making and logistics optimization \cite{dedynamic, belvaux2001modelling, bruno2014capacitated, brahimi2017single} and is known to be an NP-hard problem.
-As compared to the single item capacitated lot-sizing problem, CLSP is considerably more difficult to solve and can be time-consuming to determine the optimal solution for large-sized instances.
+The Lot-Sizing Problem answers two key issues in the supply chain under time-varying demands.
+These include: ($i$) how much inventory should be carried in each period; and ($ii$) when and how many items need to be produced or ordered.
+The earliest research on this topic starts with the uncapacitated single-item lot-sizing problem \citep{wagner1958dynamic}.
+These authors proposed a dynamic programming approach based on the assumption of unlimited available resources.
+Recent studies mainly focus on capacitated lot-sizing problems (CLSP) that incorporate resource capacity.
+The CLSP determines the production amount in each period within a planning horizon by meeting the known demands and minimizing the total setup and inventory holding costs.
+There can be additional constraints, such as capacity constraints limiting the total amount of resource usage in each period.
+The CLSP has a wide variety of applications in supply chain decision-making and logistics optimization \cite{dedynamic, belvaux2001modelling, bruno2014capacitated, brahimi2017single} and is known to be an NP-hard problem.
+As compared to the single item CLSP, the multi-item CLSP is considerably more difficult to solve and can be time-consuming to determine the optimal solution for large-sized instances.
 Thus, this paper focuses on heuristics approaches for the multi-item CLSP.

-Constructive heuristics for CLSP are mainly developed in the 1970s and 1980s, see e.g. \cite{dixon1981heuristic, dogramaci1981dynamic, eisenhut1975dynamic, gu1987planning, karni1982heuristic, kirca1994new, lambrecht1979heuristic, maes1986simple, selen1989modified, van1978multi}.
-These heuristics are still relevant nowadays and are widely used as a subroutine in sophisticated methods.
-For instance, \cite{tempelmeier1994heuristic} developed a heuristic for multi-level CLSP, with Dixon \& Silver (1981) heuristic for solving each single-level CLSP. \cite{lee2005heuristic} investigated the multi-product lot-sizing and shipping problem considering the capacity of one type container.
-In their study, the priority index and heuristic procedure of \cite{lambrecht1979heuristic} were applied to generate the initial feasible solution. \cite{tempelmeier2010abc} proposed an approach to solve the CLSP with random demands and specified fill rate based on the A/B/C heuristic designed by \citet{maes1986simple}. \cite{absi2013heuristics} dealt with the CLSP with set-up times and lost sales.
-A period-by-period smoothing heuristic, involving both forward and backward routines, was used to obtain a good upper bound.